 As a director, executive director, tour chairperson or tour committee member, you have a significant responsibility in making a decision to tour and perform.
 By placing arrangements for your concert tour in the hands of experts who can help you make this an incredible musical and cultural experience, you will be able to honor this responsibility with confidence and integrity.

-Whether you're doing this for the first time or have traveled often, you soon will realize that it's very difficult to compare companies, and that the written page or proposal doesn't begin to tell you all you need to know or ask.
-We suggest you give consideration to the following areas and ask the same questions of each company.
+Whether you’re doing this for the first time or have traveled often, you soon will realize that it’s very difficult to compare companies, and that the written page or proposal doesn’t begin to tell you all you need to know or ask.
+We suggest you consider the following areas and ask the same questions of each company.

 1) Company history and experience

 How long have the companies you are considering been in business?
 What is their mix of international and domestic tours?
 Are they financially secure enough to weather economic downturns or such disruptions as terrorism, natural disasters or epidemics?
 Have you checked records with the Better Business Bureau or other independent agencies to see how each company is rated?

 What do you know about the ownership of the companies you are considering?
 Are the owners involved in the day-to-day running of the company?
 If any company you are considering is foreign-owned, are you are aware of liability and fiduciary limitations or how difficult it will be to solve legal problems, including any refunds that are owed you?